CounterpartyXCP/Documentation/CLI/examples.md

 CLI Example Usage
 =================

-The following examples must be preceded by `counterparty-cli`, i.e. the `burn` command would be called with `counterparty-cli burn`.
+The following examples must be preceded by `counterparty-cli`.
+(I.e. the `burn` command would be called with `counterparty-cli burn`.)

 Server
 ------